KimaciaJnr/KimaciaJnr/README.md

      _Predictive Stepping, Documenting & Testing, Debugging, and TDD using LLMs_

-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on

-    _Completing CI Checks.._
+    _Completing CI Checks_

 ### Reach me via->